Motions Practice Transformed: What the Proposed Civil Justice Reform in Ontario Means for Litigants

 These changes will significantly affect how litigation is managed (detailed here).
 In-house counsel in businesses regularly involved in Ontario should consider the following consequences:

-2. Decisions on Slim Records: Contested issues may now be decided at informal Directions Conferences on limited records.
+2. Decisions on Slim Records: Contested issues may now be decided at informal Directions Conferences on limited records, potentially with little lead time.
 In-house counsel should ensure their litigation counsel are prepared to make substantive arguments on shorter notice (and in fewer pages!) than the Rules currently allow.

 3. Quicker Direction Required from Business: In-house counsel should prepare their internal client(s) to provide instructions more quickly due to the shorter timelines imposed by the proposed Rules.

-4. Summary Dispositions: Cases decided under the Paper Record+ Process must be prepared and argued with the same tenacity as under the “regular” process, because the Paper Record+ Process will lead to a final disposition of the merits.
+Summary Dispositions: Cases on the Application Track and the Summary Track must be prepared and argued with the same tenacity as under the Trial Track since the Application Track and the Summary Track both lead to a final disposition of the merits.
 Litigants can no longer assume they will proceed to trial if they successfully defend a summary judgment motion.

 This is only one part of our series, A New Vision for Litigation, analyzing the proposed reforms to Ontario’s Rules of Civil Procedure.
 See our other blogs here:

-- Summary of Proposed Changes to the Rules of Civil Procedure in Ontario
+- Summary of Proposed Changes to Ontario’s Rules of Civil Procedure

 - Preparing for Proposed Changes to the Rules of Civil Procedure in Ontario: Strategic Insights & Practical Steps for In-House Counsel